Club History

 2016

 A women’s only event was added back into the calendar with 52 participants.
 Scott Clinic took over the sponsorship of the women’s only event at Pandora Pond in 2016 for two years.
 The event focused on new participants.
-Eva Goodisons parents driving this event.
+Eva Goodissons parents driving this event.

 2017